Fundraising for Veterans

 Following are some considerations and tips for raising funds for veterans:

-– You may feel like you want to jump right into helping out a veteran in your neighborhood, but what you think this person needs may be quite different from what they actually need most desperately.
+– You may feel like you want to jump right into helping out a veteran in your neighborhood, but what you think this person needs or wants may be quite different from what they actually need most desperately.
 Try to speak to the family directly before you start drumming up help.

 – Fundraising for veterans and troops requires extra care and sensitivity.
 Keep in mind that not everybody likes to have their name mentioned publicly and that many veterans have health issues.
 (Read Maintaining Respect And Compassion When Fundraising For An Individual)